Riverside Radio: History

-In October 2016 Wandsworth Radio applied to the regulator Ofcom for a community radio licence to broadcast on an FM bandwidth across the borough.
-In 2017 Ofcom turned down the application because they could not find a suitable FM frequency.
-In August 2017 Wandsworth Radio opened new purpose built studios at the Doddington and Rollo Business Centre in Battersea.
-On September 15, 2018 Wandsworth Radio was crowned the Digital/RSL Station of the Year by Community Radio Awards in Sheffield.
-On April 7, 2019, the station re-branded as Riverside Radio to serve the boroughs of Wandsworth, Lambeth, Merton and Richmond with the slogan 'Switch on SW London'.
+In October 2016, Wandsworth Radio applied to the regulator Ofcom for a community radio licence to broadcast on FM across the borough, however, this was turned down due to not being able to find a suitable FM frequency.
+In August 2017, Wandsworth Radio opened new purpose built studios at the Doddington and Rollo Business Centre in Battersea.
+On September 15, 2018 Wandsworth Radio was crowned the 'Digital/RSL Station of the Year' at the Community Radio Awards.

-Presenters

-Dean McCullough formerly presented on Wandsworth Radio.
+On 7 April 2019, the station re-branded as Riverside Radio to serve the boroughs of Wandsworth, Lambeth, Merton and Richmond with the slogan Switch on SW London.

+On 1 August 2020, Riverside commenced broadcasting on DAB.
+On 1 November 2025, Riverside joined the South of the River DAB multiplex.

+On 11 August 2026, it was announced that Riverside Radio would provide coverage of AFC Wimbledon's games throughout the 2026–27 football season.